Home » Symptoms » Cat Symptoms A-Z » Prolapse of the Third Eyelid

 -

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 If the cat allows it, you can try to gently rinse the eye with a sterile saline solution to remove possible irritants.
-However, this should only be done as a temporary measure until the veterinary examination.
+However, this should only be a temporary measure until the veterinary examination.

 Outlook on current research